Who is Antoni Gaudí?

 *make sure to buy your tickets online beforehand to ensure that you can visit La Sagrada Familia.
 You can buy your tickets here.

-We had gotten admission to go into Park Güell at 8:00am – so we woke up bright and early and made our way into the streets… to find them pitch black?
+We got our admission to go into Park Güell at 8:00am, so we woke up bright and early and made our way into the streets… to find them pitch black?

 We began to question the time.

 In between our confusion and fits of laughter at thinking we had actually left the hotel at 5:30am, we found a sweet old lady and asked her the time.
 Fortunately it was actually 7:30am and Barcelona just has super late sunrises!